Travel guide

 How to activate your eSIM for Panama step-by-step

 Activating a PuraSim eSIM is as simple as scanning a QR code.
-There's no need to go to a store, no need to wait for a delivery.
+There's no need to go to a store, no need to wait for any shipment.
 The entire process takes less than 5 minutes:

 1. Purchase your plan on purasim.com for Panama.
 You'll receive an email with the QR code.